World M.E. Alliance

 The International Alliance for M.E.
 (IAFME), based in Geneva, is a collaboration between M.E. organisations across the world, chaired by Action for M.E.
 CEO, Sonya Chowdhury.
 The IAFME is open to any M.E. organisations that want to join this collaborative effort.
-Through a coordinated, inclusive and worldwide advocacy movement, the IAME aims to encourage a coordinated and appropriate public health response to M.E. from the WHO and its Member States.
+Through a coordinated, inclusive and worldwide advocacy movement, we aim to encourage a coordinated and appropriate public health response to M.E. from the World Health Organization (WHO) and its Member States.

-The M.E. organisations that are part of IAME are working to build a global framework for M.E. that lays the foundation for national policy changes that will improve the lives of people with M.E.
+The M.E. organisations that are part of IAFME are working to build a global framework for M.E. that lays the foundation for national policy changes that will improve the lives of people with M.E.
 By coming together in this way, the IAFME can act as a formal consultation channel with the WHO and its Member States.

-The first step towards this goal was the creation of a trans-national consensus document, Recognition, research and respect: An agenda for change in M.E, which has the support from over 60 clinicians, researchers and non-governmental organisations from 28 different countries.
+The first step towards this goal was the creation of a trans-national consensus document, Recognition, research and respect: An agenda for change in M.E, published in December 2018 with support from over 60 clinicians, researchers and non-governmental organisations from 28 different countries.

 In particular, we want the WHO and its Member States, through the adoption of a resolution at the World Health Assembly (the WHO’s supreme decision-making body), to:

 - recognise M.E. as a “serious, chronic, complex, and multisystem disease that frequently and dramatically limits the activities of affected patients” (Institute of Medicine, 2015) and adopt measures to provide a global and coordinated public health response to it.

-- Put in place transparency and a consultation process with M.E. organisations and patients on decisions related to M.E.
+- put a transparent consultation process in place with M.E. organisations and patients on decisions related to M.E.